 The award-winning campus chapter of the Public Relations Student Society of America (PRSSA) is affiliated with the central Iowa professional chapter of PRSA.
-There is a nationally recognized chapter of the Society of Professional Journalists.

 Drake is perfectly positioned to give you maximum experience and exposure to political communication in action.
 You can become a staff member of the Drake Political Review.
 You can take advantage of myriad opportunities for on-the-ground learning provided by life in a capital city, the political climate of a consistent swing state in national elections, and the unique impact the Iowa Caucuses have on all the races in Iowa.
 Every four years, the eyes of the world are on Iowa as the presidential campaign kicks off here, and SJMC students have a front-row seat as interns for political parties and candidates, media organizations, and documentary filmmakers.